jkrovitz/Collective_Intelligence_Final_Project/README.md

 • Week 4 (4/19) - The Curse of La Llorona, Breakthrough, Little Woods

 ## Before Installation:
+  ### If you wish to run sentiment_analysis.ipynb, you must sign up for an Amazon AWS account. <h3 style='color:red'> Warning! </h3> You will be charged at a certain amount of Tweets.
+Refer to [https://aws.amazon.com/comprehend/pricing/](https://aws.amazon.com/comprehend/pricing/) for more information about pricing.
 1. Sign up for an Amazon AWS account: [aws.amazon.com](aws.amazon.com)
 2. Once signed up, login and click on your username.
 3. In the dropdown menu click on **My Security Credentials.**